bbux-dev/datacraft/docs/FIELDSPECS.md

 Example:

-Two different population fields.
+In this example we have two different population fields.
 The first generates an integer uniformly between 100 and 1000.
 The second generates a float between 200.2 and 1222.7 with two values after the decimal place.
-Note the abbreviation for cast.

 <details open>
   <summary>JSON Spec</summary>